-headspace Rockingham is a free and confidential service that helps young people aged 12-25 with health & wellbeing.
-We can help out if you:
+headspace Rockingham is a free and confidential service that helps young people aged 12-25.

 - Are feeling down, stressed, or can’t stop worrying

 - Want to cut down on drinking or other drug use

 - Want to talk about sexuality, identity or relationships

 - Want to see a doctor about your physical or sexual health

 - Want help to find a job or get more of out of your education